 Overview

-Students will use their understanding of value to create volume in a drawing of a round object.
+In this lesson, students will use value to create volume in a drawing of a round object.

 Materials and Tools